The Intercept: Intercepted

 Intercepted was a weekly podcast hosted by investigative journalist Jeremy Scahill and produced by First Look Media.
-The podcast used interviews, round table discussions, and journalistic narrative to present investigative reporting, analysis, and commentary on topics such as war, national security, the media, the environment, criminal justice, government, and politics.
-Launched on January 25, 2017, the show often included discussion with other writers, reporters, artists, and thinkers.
+Intercepted was launched on January 25, 2017.
 It regularly featured The Intercept editor and journalist Glenn Greenwald as well as senior correspondent, author, and journalist Naomi Klein.
-The editor-in-chief is Betsy Reed.
+The editor-in-chief was Betsy Reed.
 Music for the show was created and performed by DJ Spooky.
 The last episode was July 3, 2024.
 It was replaced by The Intercept Briefing.

-The premiere episode, on January 25, 2017, "The Clock Strikes Thirteen, Donald Trump is President" features an interview with Seymour Hersh, who criticizes the media's response to the alleged Russian hacking of the 2016 U.S. presidential election, calling the way the media went along with the story, "outrageous".
+The premiere episode, on January 25, 2017, "The Clock Strikes Thirteen, Donald Trump is President" featured an interview with Seymour Hersh, who criticizes the media's response to the alleged Russian hacking of the 2016 U.S. presidential election, calling the way the media went along with the story, "outrageous".

-The Intercept Briefing

-The Intercept Briefing is an Intercept podcast that began on November 4, 2024, replacing Intercepted, and hosts include Jessica Washington, Akela Lacy, and Jordan Uhl.
-Notable guests have included Taylor Lorenz, David Sirota, Rashida Tlaib and Hooman Majd.

 Deconstructed

 Deconstructed is a podcast hosted by The Intercepts Washington, D.C. bureau chief Ryan Grim.
 The show was previously hosted by British political journalist and broadcaster Mehdi Hasan for its first two years, from 2018 to 2020.
 Grim took over as permanent host in October 2020 when Hasan began hosting a news broadcast for Peacock.